mpv-player/mpv/DOCS/man/options.rst

 ``--sub-clear-on-seek``
     (Obscure, rarely useful.)
 Can be used to play broken mkv files with duplicate ReadOrder fields.
-ReadOrder is the first field in a Matroska-style ASS subtitle packets.
+ReadOrder is the first field in a Matroska-style ASS subtitle packet.
 It should be unique, and libass uses it for fast elimination of duplicates.
 This option disables caching of subtitles across seeks, so after a seek libass can't eliminate subtitle packets with the same ReadOrder as earlier packets.